TEN-framework/TEN-Agent/README.md

 This should start an agent server running on port 8080.

-### Use Astra.ai playground to connect to your agent
+### Use the playground to connect to your agent

 You can use the playground project to test with the server you just started.

-The playground project is built on NextJS 14, hence it needs Node 18+.
+The Playground project is built on NextJS 14, hence it needs Node 18+.

 ```shell
 # set up an .env file